buildinamsterdam/use-keydown/README.md

 ## Introduction

-This hook optimizes the use of keyboard events by only creating a single window `keydown` event listener for all instances of the hook, avoiding the creation of unnecessary listeners and increasing efficiency.
+This hook optimizes keyboard event handling by utilizing a single window `keydown` event listener for all instances of the hook, resulting in a more streamlined and efficient process.

 This library is also SSR safe, and only runs on the client.